 Being a no-charge option, we assume that means buyers can simply drop a checkmark next to the diesel and proceed to the next step.
 However, that doesn’t rule out the engine being part of a special package that does cost extra; it's an old upsell trick that many automakers often do with desirable options, and General Motors is particularly fond of this.

 Gallery: 2021 Cadillac Escalade

 Perhaps a bigger question is, how desirable will the diesel be in this large, luxury SUV?
-The recently leaked pricing info shows the Escalade easily extending into six-figure territory, and history shows us that folks who can afford such a vehicle generally aren’t concerned with fuel mileage.
+We reviewed the Escalade and found its 6.2-liter to be fine.
+And since the recently leaked pricing info shows the Escalade easily extending into six-figure territory, and history shows us that folks who can afford such a vehicle generally aren’t concerned with fuel mileage.

 The answer to this question will only come in time, and at this point, it’s unclear when 2021 Escalade production will begin.
 Things should get rolling in the summer, but that’s the best estimate we have right now.